 The Storyteller of Kabul

-In a true story that’s far from today’s unflattering experiences in Afghanistan, the author, Khalil Nouri, brings to life the events and circumstances from the late 1800s when an ethnic Pashtun, named Hashim resented the oppression against the minority ethnic Hazaras and Shiites as he showed his moral courage by giving them his helping hand to bring peace and tranquility until he died at the age of 110 in 1962.
+In a true story far from today’s unflattering experiences in Afghanistan, the author, Khalil Nouri, brings to life the events and circumstances from the late 1800s when an ethnic Pashtun named Hashim resented the oppression against the minority ethnic Hazaras and Shiites as he showed his moral courage by giving them his helping hand to bring peace and tranquility until he died at 110 in 1962.

-The story is initially narrated by Hashim himself, and after his death Khaled unfolds the remaining events as he grew up with Jafar like brothers in the same house in Kabul.
+Hashim initially narrates the story, and after his death, Khaled unfolds the remaining events as he grew up with Jafar-like brothers in the same house in Kabul.

-Also, “Milk for Two” demonstrates Nouri’s profound understanding of the missing pieces for a vital unification of today’s delicate Afghan society, historical realities and awareness that could positively shape Afghanistan as once it was.
+Also, “The Storyteller of Kabul” demonstrates Nouri’s profound understanding of the missing pieces for a vital unification of today’s delicate Afghan society, historical realities, and an awareness that could positively shape Afghanistan as it once was.

 Storytelling was a way to see the world bigger than the one you were looking at, and that had great appeal for me.
 I think, since that was part of my upbringing, it became part of me, and I wanted to pass it along to my kids and my grandkids. .